anton2mihail/Bar-Chart-Api/README.md

 ### Usage

-Usage is pretty easy because it is simlpy packaged as a class.
+Usage is pretty easy because it is simply packaged as a class.

 Declare your parameters:
   First is a comma seperated list of data values that you want the bars to display